WHO WE ARE

 FirstEnergy's recruiting, interviewing and hiring processes leverage many recognized best practices to help ensure the best candidate is selected for every open position.

-To that end, our key recruiting and hiring practices include:
+Our key recruiting and hiring practices include:

 • Requiring racially and ethnically diverse interview panels for director-and-above positions.